AndersDeath/diary2/000-current.md

 # 30 August - Wednesday - Yerevan - 335 day of immigration

 Today I was living complitely without laptop.
+I tried to be relaxed a stuff.